 comments about our policies or policy decisions;

-matters that have already been fully investigated through this complaint procedure;
+matters that have already been fully investigated through this client concern procedure;

-if it does not constitute as a complaint, however, you have a suggestion for improvements, we would appreciate your feedback.
+if it does not constitute as a concern, however, you have a suggestion for improvements, we would appreciate your feedback.
 Please share your feedback by emailing email@example.com.